tomjanus/reemission/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tomjanus/reemission/blob/master/docs/notebooks/index.ipynb)

 #### Using Command Line Interface (CLI)
-RE-Emission has two CLI interfaces: `reemission` for performing greenhouse gas emission calculations and `reemission-geocaret` for processing outputs obtained from an upstream reservoir and catchment delineation tool HEET and creating input files to RE-Emission.
+RE-Emission has two CLI interfaces: `reemission` for performing greenhouse gas emission calculations and `reemission-geocaret` for processing outputs obtained from an upstream reservoir and catchment delineation tool GeoCARET (formerly HEET) and creating input files to RE-Emission.
 For more information about the usage, type in Terminal/Console:
 ```bash
 reemission --help